-SPAN B399 - INDEPENDENT STUDY (3-6). ^
+SPAN B399 - INDEPENDENT STUDY (3-6).

-(Prerequisite: Placement at 300 level on Phase II placement exam, grade of 'C' or better in SPAN B202, or consent of instructor.
-Department consent required for transfer students.)
-Contract approval by instructor, advisor, Department Chair and Executive Vice Chancellor for Academic Affairs is required.
+(Prerequisite: Contract approval is required, and Placement at 300 level on Phase II placement exam, grade of 'C' or better in SPAN B202, or consent of instructor.

 SPAN B400 - SPANISH CIVILIZATION I (3).

 (Prerequisite: Placement at 300 level on Phase II placement exam, grade of 'C' or better in SPAN B202, or consent of instructor.)
 Lectures, readings and visuals on Spanish civilization and its cultural heritage from the Middle Ages to 1700.